-In simplest terms, ACH is a consumer payment method that businesses can use to directly debit, or in some cases, credit a consumer bank account.
-ACH transfers are sometimes compared to a wire transfer, but they are not the same.
-Wires typically do not use a clearing house and are often irreversible.
-Regardless, consumers must consent to ACH credits and debits prior to them being initiated.
+In the simplest terms, ACH is a consumer payment method that businesses can use to directly debit a consumer bank account.
+Consumers must consent to ACH credits and debits prior to them being initiated.

 - Recurring direct deposit from an employer

 - Online bill pay for utilities or services

 - Paying a friend through Venmo or PayPal